jperkel/nature_code_survey/README.md

 # nature_code_survey

-Scripts to tally free-text responses the 'Code that transformed science' NatureNews poll.
+Scripts to tally free-text responses to the '[Ten computer codes that transformed science](https://www.nature.com/articles/d41586-021-00075-2)' NatureNews poll.

 1. Run the script `tally_free_responses.sh` to extract the free responses column from the survey dataset.
-(The result is given in `free_responses.txt`.)
+(For privacy reasons, we cannot share the raw data, but the free responses are given in `free_responses.txt`.)
 2. To extract top-line results, pipe the output to grep: `./tally_free_responses.sh | grep '>>>'`.
 In this case, the output is:

 ```